AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

     <img src = "setupInterrupt.png"width="350">
 </p>

 Then to transmit in interrupt mode call "HAL_UART_Transmit_IT".
-In the example below, a led is toggle every second, just as we did it in chapter 1., but this time we dont want to add the delay from transmitting
+In the example below, a led is toggle every second, just as we did it in chapter 1., but this time we dont want to add the delay from transmitting with POLL.
+We do this by using interrupt mode and run the tranmission in the background.

 ```c
   /* Infinite loop */